 You might have already started feeling the effects of the payroll tax hikes; a smaller paycheck means a smaller budget.
 Throughout the recession you’ve cut back on as much as you can and now you have to cut back even more.

 Time magazine pointed out that if you’re making about $50,000, single or joint income, you could be seeing $1,000 less this year.
-They’ve also figured out a few ways to combat this loss, here are some of their tips.
+They’ve also figured out a few ways to combat this loss, here are some of their easy money saving tips.

 - Drive less.
 Cutting down on driving about town can reduce how much you’re spending.
 An easy way to do this is to track how much you spend on gas on an average week, the following week try to cut down how much you drive by carpooling, walking, or using public transportation.
 If you’re able to spend $80 less each month on gas you’ll save close to $1,000 by the end of the year.